 Again, depending on the sales pipeline CRM you’re using, your sales pipeline names may change.
 You can also change them yourself, as it’s much better to add action right into the beginning.

 1) Lead generation itself, where leads are generated through a variety of sources (from advertising to direct inquiries from leads).
 The goal here is to get contact information.

 2) Lead nurturing.
 Leads are typically nurtured with automated marketing efforts.
 They’re then qualified according to their responsiveness, and if appropriate, contact info is forwarded to sales for a follow-up.

 And once the leads have entered the sales pipeline, the goal is to move them forward to the next stage (contacted leads).

 Our suggestion for this stage is for the naming convention to be named after the action task which should be performed.
-This automatically improves the likelihood of the lead progressing through the pipeline.
+This automatically improves the likelihood of the lead pipeline to progress.

 In this case, you can opt for “Define needs” as the stage name.